dilharianu/wileyhomework/README.md

 Instructions: Solution should show good coding practices, be written in C# and include unit tests.

-# Inputs for the consolea application
+# Inputs for the console application
 commandline argument 1: full path to the file - validation -- if it is a correct path / if the file exisits commandline argument 2: type of the release - validation -- accepted values [ feature, bug fix]

+Examples:

+VersionIncrementer ProductInfo.cs Feature
+VersionIncrementer ProductInfo.cs BugFix